 80% of the neurotransmitter Serotonin, which is associated with feelings of contentment, and plays a role in sleep and learning, is created in the gut.
 Serotonin is targeted in a group of antidepressant medications known as SSRI's (Selective Serotonin Re-uptake Inhibitors).

-Meditate: Research has also been accumulating about the positive impact of meditation, which has been shown to reduce anxiety, depression, impulsivity and anger, reduce chronic pain, and slow down cellular ageing.
-Using state of the art technology including brain scans and imaging, meditation has also been shown to increase grey matter in the brain, reverse degeneration of the hippocampus, and promote neural connectivity.
+Meditate: Research has also been accumulating on the positive impact of meditation, which has been shown to reduce anxiety, depression, impulsivity and anger, reduce chronic pain, and slow down cellular ageing.
+Using state of the art technology, including brain scans and imaging, meditation has also been shown to increase grey matter in the brain, reverse degeneration of the hippocampus, and promote neural connectivity.

 Get Mindful: The first step to changing anything is to become aware of it, and understand it.
 The practice of mindfulness encourages us to slow down and pay close attention to our own experience, with awareness, and without judgement.
 In doing so we are able to explore the connections that we have already have, the neuronal 'template' that guides our beliefs, feelings and actions.
 By shining a light on the stories we tell ourselves, and making us more aware of the patterns of thinking, feeling, and responding we have developed across a lifetime (and their origins) mindfulness offers a way to gently start to change them.